o7q/scraps/README.md

 ---

 ## **Projects in order by date**
 Builds are included, run them at your own risk!
-Some of them can do harm.
+None of them are dangerous but some do modify files.
+Files with a `*` next to them are ones that could possibly do harm.

 **MediaConverter** 11/13/2022 \
 A to-be command-line based media conversion suite.
 I scrapped it because I felt the command-line based system would be clunky and unintuitive.
 I am planning on making a GUI version.
 If that is already out then hello from the future! \